 The Arbitration and Conciliation Act, 1996, has totally overhauled the dispute resolution process in India due to structured, flexible, and effective options under Alternative Dispute Resolution.
 Amendments made recently further enhance its credentials, and India becomes one of the most desirable arbitration destinations and leads to a business-friendly environment as ADR gains growing importance for global and domestic trade.
 The current reformation of the Act is continuously enhancing its effectiveness and relevance.

-Arbitration and Conciliation Act FAQs
+Arbitration and Conciliation Act: FAQs

-2. What are the salient features of the Act?
+Q5.
+What are the salient features of the Act?

 Its salient features include flexibility, confidentiality, procedural autonomy, and minimal judicial intervention with a view to quick remedies.

-4. What is the role of the Arbitration Council of India (ACI)?
+Q6.
+What is the role of the Arbitration Council of India (ACI)?

 The ACI was established by the amendment of 2019.
 It promotes institutional arbitration, provides a standard, and has more transparency.